 5: Any restriction should be imposed for no longer than necessary.

 6: What is done to children and young people, why and with what consequences must be subject to audit and monitoring and must be open and transparent.

 7: Restrictive interventions should only ever be used as a last resort.

 8: When reviewing plans for restrictive interventions it is essential to involve, children and young people, their families, and advocates, as appropriate.

 The Team Teach training programme is well-established, over 20 years, with its emphasis on use of force as a last resort and its personalised planning for foreseeable risk – it has had a positive impact on helping services develop cultures of positive behavioural support.
-See "Case Study" section on the Home Page of the tt web site.

 The testimonial below is typical of the impact that Team Teach can have: Our Lady of Good Counsel Special School – “Changing Culture and Mind-Set”